 Stack and reach are another two key measures worth knowing.
 The stack relates to the height of the bike measured vertically from the bottom bracket to the top of the head tube.
 The reach relates to the length of the bike measured horizontally from the bottom bracket to the head tube.
 If you know these two values you'll always be able to find the appropriate sized bike regardless of manufacturer or frame description.

 Seat height can be less important in mountain biking than other cycling disciplines because it can change dramatically depending on your chosen type of riding.
 Bikes that are built to go downhill will generally also require the rider to have a lower seat height.
-The lower seat height effectively lowers a riders centre of gravity creating a more stable platform to work from.
-Many bikes will have 'dropper' seat posts which have the ability to drop and recline at the touch of a button to offer the best of both worlds.
+The lower seat height effectively lowers a rider’s centre of gravity creating a more stable platform to work from.
+This is why 'dropper' seatposts are becoming so popular in mountain biking, offering the best of both worlds.

 Imagine buying a car without taking it for a test drive first.
 It's just a given that you test drive a car and a bike should be no different.
 Only by taking a bike for a ride will you get a feel for it's characteristics, size, geometry and intricacies.